chobolife/study_english/bread_barbershop/Season_1/04_Job_Test.md

 - Um.
 Since you failed that first test, don't mess up this time.
 The most important thing is a clean shop.
 Since the cream was your fault, you must clean it up.
 - A cleaning test cup you bet.
 I had cleaning duty every time I came last in school.
 - Oh great.
 I'm filled with confidence.
+* * *
 - What's that?
 Can't they see I just mopped this?
 I got this.
 - Huh? what?
 - This milk is really incompetent.
 You ...
 - You poor little thing.
 You haven't used a mop before?
 - You kids don't know how to work.
 I still do my son's laundry.
-Son, hand me that.
+- Son, hand me that.
 - Nah I got it.
 - Here's how it's done.
 Go like this, front to back.
 - Wow awesome.
-Thank you
+Thank you.
 - Seems this kid's got a way about him, no?
-- Hmm, people think he's cute I guess I'll give him one more chance.
+- Hmm, people think he's cute.
+I guess I'll give him one more chance.
 * * *
 - Wilk, even after failing these two tests, there's one more chance.
 - Master, thanks so much.